t11a/slack_bot_assignment/README.md

 ```

 # How to Test
-You can execute the test code using pytest.
+You can execute the test code using `pytest`.
 By running the `pytest` command without arguments, it will execute all test codes under the `tests/` directory.

 ```
 cd $PROJECT_ROOT